20centaurifux/datatypes/benchmark/README.md

 ## Summary

-* utash and sparsehash-dense are very fast but their memory footprints are high.
+* uthash and sparsehash-dense are very fast but their memory footprints are high.
 * sparsehash-sparse is between 2-3 times slower than other hash tables.
 It has the smallest memory footprint of all C++ implementations in return.
 * Speed and memory consumption of libdatatypes and glib are a bit similar,